henriqueleote/pillController/README.md

 # Pillcontrol

-Android app project that was shiffed to a Telegram bot already published and with public repository
+React native app project that was shiffed to a Telegram bot already published and with public repository

 [pillReminderBot](https://github.com/henriqueleote/pillStockReminderBot)